tridimensionaal/Google-apps/README.md

   - [Results](#Results)

 ### Description
-  - **Why some playstore apps are better than other** is a project that tries to understand, through data analysis, why some playstore apps are better than others.
+  - **Why some playstore apps are better than other** is a project that tries to understand, through data analysis, the different groups of *good apps*, their characteristics and why some playstore apps are better than others.

 ### Objectives
-- First objective
+- Know the different groups of apps (groups based on shared characteristics such as category, price, etc.)
-- Second objective
+- Know more particular characteristics of different groups of apps.
+For example, the main developers involved in the development of the apps.
-- Third objective
+- Know particular cases of good apps.

 ### How to run the project
 - #### Dataset
-  - First, you need to have the dataset in ` directory.
+  - First, you need to put the data in a directory called `dataset`.
 In the following [link](https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps) you can download the dataset.

 - #### Docker
   - The project uses Pig Latin, so if you don't want to install PigLatin on your PC, you can create a docker container with everything you need to run the project.